Palo-IT/palo-dojo/README.md

-# palo-dojo
-Dojo sessions repository
+# Palo IT Dojo sessions